List of Liberty ships (J. F–J. W): John L. Elliott

 was built by Bethlehem Fairfield Shipyard.
 Her keel was laid on 19 January 1944.
 She was launched on 19 February and delivered on 1 March.
 Built for the WSA, she was operated under the management of Stockard Steamship Corp.
 Sold in 1946 to American Shipping & Transport Corp., Panama.
 Sold in 1947 to Marian Navigation Co., Panama and renamed Sea King.
 Operated under the management of her former owner.
 Sold in 1948 to Scindia Steam Navigation Co. and renamed Jalamanjari.
 Reflagged to the United Kingdom and operated under the management of Narottam Mararjee & Co.
 Re-registered to India in 1957.
-She ran aground at Hartepool, United Kingdom on 14 March 1964.
+She ran aground at Hartlepool, United Kingdom on 14 March 1964.
 She was refloated the next day.
 She was scrapped at Bombay in May 1963.

 John Lind

 was built by Permanente Metals Corporation.
 Her keel was laid on 21 May 1943.
 She was launched on 11 June and delivered on 23 June.
 Built for the WSA, she was operated under the management of American Mail Line Ltd. Management transferred to American Foreign Steamship Corp. in 1946.
 Laid up in 1949.
 To USMC in 1951, operated under the management of Isthmian Steamship Co.
 Laid up in the James River in 1953.
 To United States Department of Commerce in 1965.
 She was scrapped at Castellón de la Plana in March 1972.